makrai/notes/butt09-case-in-lfg.md

     Yassin.M.Sg.Nom milk.F.Sg.Nom drink-Impf-M.Sg be.Pres.3.Sg
     ‘Yassin drinks milk.’
-* Within LFG, only minimal constituents are assumed for which there is actual distributional evidence in the language.
+* Within LFG, only minimal constituents are assumed for which there is actual distributional evidence in the language
   * The difference between a language like English and a language like Urdu is a difference between
     * endocentricity (all heads project maximally) and